ryanrhymes/owl_guide/book/chapter/intro.rst

 * `Slack Channel <https://join.slack.com/t/owl-dev-team/shared_invite/enQtMjQ3OTM1MDY4MDIwLTA3MmMyMmQ5Y2U0NjJiNjI0NzFhZDAwNGFhODBmMTk4N2ZmNDExYjZiMzI2N2M1MGNiMTUyYTQ5MTAzZjliZDI>`_
 * `Issue Tracker <https://github.com/ryanrhymes/owl/issues>`_

 **Student Project:** If you happen to be a student in the Computer Lab and want to do some challenging development and design, here are some `Part II Projects <http://www.cl.cam.ac.uk/research/srg/netos/stud-projs/studproj-17/#owl0>`_.

-If you are interested in more researchy topics, I also offer Part III Projects and please contact me directly via email.
+If you are interested in more researchy topics, I also offer Part III Projects and please have a look at :doc:`Owl's Sub-Projects <project>` page and contact me directly via email.